Castle was born on 31 August, 1932, in the village of Scholes, near

 died in Switzerland at the age of 72.

-training at the Royal Academy of Dramatic Arts (RADA), she performed in London
+After training at the Royal Academy of Dramatic Arts (RADA), she performed

-Bridie's The Anatomist (both 1931), the snobbish Gwendolen in The Importance of
+Anatomist (both 1931), the snobbish Gwendolen in The Importance of Being

-she played Queen Elizabeth I. She built on her success in this role during her
+in which she played Queen Elizabeth I. She built on her success in this

-Shakespeare's The Winter's Tale (1951).
-Her many achievements were acknowledged
+in Shakespeare's The Winter's Tale (1951).
+Her many achievements were

 Penguin Biographical Dictionary of Women, © Market House Books Ltd 1998